andromash/jv-internet-shop-romash/README.md

 # jv-internet-shop-romash

 This is the project that implements the idea of an internet shop specializing in beverages.
 This project, which represents the client-server architecture, was build following the N-tier architecture and has a DAO layer, a Service layer, and Controllers.
 I built this project with SOLID principles and RBAC in mind.
 The client side of this application was created with JSP-pages and Bootstrap.
-Also, I tried to keep in mind SOLID principles and RBAC.
 Client part of this application was created via jsp - pages and basic Bootstrap

 Technologies used in this project: